 RevOrg leaders are intellectually aware that AI adoption could potentially improve the core revenue metrics.
-However, they are unsure of how to apply this in practice that produces a demonstrable ROI.
+However, they are unsure how to apply this in practice that produces a demonstrable ROI.

 The process for shipping a product or feature follows a similar linear progression from left to right.
-You start with gathering market requirements and move on to product specifications, software development and production deployment.
-Each of these stages are owned by different teams.
+You start with gathering market requirements and move on to product specifications, software development, and production deployment.
+Each of these stages is owned by different teams.
 A company relies on the successful translation of requirements across stages to ensure that the final product reflects the market needs.
 It is not until the third stage that a working prototype can be developed for even a preliminary market validation.
-If the intermediate translations fail, there will be a big divergence of the finished product from the market needs resulting in high development sunk costs.
+If the intermediate translations fail, there will be a big divergence of the finished product from the market needs, resulting in high development sunk costs.

 AI adoption does not have to be intimidating.
 With a systematic approach, AI can augment, not replace, sellers.
 Sales cycles can benefit from a strategic and realistic introduction of agentic AI.
 The challenge is to figure out where and how.

 There are many tools and solutions out there that genuinely help sellers in specific activities during the sales process.
-Sellers adopt them on an ad hoc basis to help them at their work.
+Sellers adopt them on an ad hoc basis to help them with their work.
 We won’t discuss those point solutions here.
 Instead, we will talk about a more strategic perspective that alters how we view the selling process.
 We will examine how we can borrow the concept of Shift Left from engineering organizations and apply it to RevOrgs for better and more predictable sales outcomes.

 A sales cycle can be visualized as a process from left to right.
 It typically consists of the following stages:

-Lead generation: At this stage, someone like a BDR will scan the market to identify companies that fit the ideal customer profile, research the target company to find the people that fit the buyer profile, set up introductory calls to confirm buyer’s intent and hand off a warm lead to the seller.
+Lead generation: At this stage, someone like a BDR will scan the market to identify companies that fit the ideal customer profile, research the target company to find the people that fit the buyer profile, set up introductory calls to confirm buyer’s intent, and hand off a warm lead to the seller.

 Qualification and discovery: The seller, sometimes with a sales engineer (SE) in tow, will determine if the prospect has a problem that can be solved and the budget and urgency to buy the solution.
-This is also a stage where other business and technical aspects are flushed out to ensure that the opportunity is the right one to pursue.
+This is also a stage where other business and technical aspects are fleshed out to ensure that the opportunity is the right one to pursue.

-Presentation and demo: Now that the opportunity and offering is aligned, the seller and the SE will do a presentation, often dividing the responsibility between the non-technical and technical parts, including a product demo, between them.
+Presentation and demo: Now that the opportunity and offering are aligned, the seller and the SE will do a presentation, often dividing the responsibility between the non-technical and technical parts, including a product demo, between them.

-Trial: Before buying a complex technical solution, a buyer will always want to do a proof of concept to ensure that the solution meets all the acceptable criteria, check how it compares with other solutions they are considering and understand how easy it is to integrate with their existing tech stack.
+Trial: Before buying a complex technical solution, a buyer will always want to do a proof of concept to ensure that the solution meets all the acceptable criteria, check how it compares with other solutions they are considering, and understand how easy it is to integrate with their existing tech stack.
 The SE, with support from internal teams, runs this stage.

 Proposal: Assuming all goes well up until now, it’s time for the seller to formally present a proposal to the buyer.
-It includes the problem and solution, the ROI and the commercial and contractual terms among others.
+It includes the problem and solution, the ROI, and the commercial and contractual terms, among others.
 This is also a stage that involves buy-in from a variety of buyer stakeholders.

 Negotiation: This includes a whole gamut of activities such as negotiating price and commercial terms, handling legal, and overcoming objections.
 New technical needs may creep up here, sometimes because of a genuine reason, while at other times, as a negotiation tactic.